Mauliks0412/jsx-blocks-plugin/README.md

 # jsx-blocks-plugin
-Example block written with ESNext standard and JSX support
+Example block is written with ESNext standard and JSX support.
+Using this plugin you will be able to see how to create a WordPress gutenberg block.